younata/coz-e/src/README.md

 Unlike [my digital garden](https://knowledge.rachelbrindle.com), which provides more generic knowledge and things I've gathered, this site is intended to scope down to the Coz-E.

+## Using this site

+Pages are organized on the sidebar to the left.
+It's sorted alphabetically, and most top-level sections have nested subsections.
+Sections with the chevron next to them can be expanded to show additional subsections.
+You can also search for things by clicking or tapping on the search icon in the top left.

+There is an [rss feed to track updated articles here](/atom.xml).
+You can also paste any article's URL into your rss reader and it should discover the feed.

 ## Recent Work

 The pages that I've recently been working on.